Saraholoughlin5/Milestone-Project-1/README.md

 #### **Strategy Plane**

 The website is required to generate income for the client by promoting the market to both customers and vendors.
-The user’s needs are met, as the site provides relevant and accessible information.
+The user’s needs are met, as the site provides relevant and accessible information, forms and links.

 #### **Scope Plane**

 Features available in the website include an alert that encourages potential vendors to contact the site owners at the click of a button.
-A newsletter can be easily subscribed to on the 'Contact' page.
+A newsletter can be easily subscribed to on the 'Contact' page (currently resets the form, JS required).
 Social media icons (currently linking to the site's homepages) are available in the footer on all pages.
 Address and contact details are also available.

 #### **Structure Plane**

 The structure of the website is uncluttered and easily navigated.
-Users can navigate between the 3 site pages via the navigation menu items.
-Ample opportunity is provided to contact the client, for example, via the alert button, the 'Contact' navigation menu link and a link to the 'Contact' page in the 'Upcoming Event' text.
-Social media links lead to the homepage of each site, but would lead to a business site if available for a live business.
-Address details are also provided in the footer.
+Users can move between the 3 site pages via the navigation menu items.
+Ample opportunity is provided to contact the client, for example, via the alert button, the 'Contact' navigation menu link address details in the footer.
+Social media links are also available in the footer, currently leading to the homepage of each site (these would lead to active accounts if the business was live).

 #### **Skeleton Plane**

 Wireframes were created to plan the initial layout of each webpage, detailing where each section, button and link would be placed.
-For example, it was determined that adding a form modal to an alert aimed at vendors may encourage them to apply to rent a stall moreso than if the alert was not present.
+For example, it was determined that adding a form modal to the alert aimed at vendors may encourage them to apply to rent a stall moreso than if the alert was not present, or if it was present without the button/link.
 Layout of text and images and how each site page would look at various sizes were also determined.
-Wireframes for the site are available below.

 #### **Surface Plane**

-The colour palette was chosen to reflect the enticing, fresh and vitality-based qualities of the product.
+The colour palette was chosen to reflect the enticing, fresh, vitality-based qualities of the products.
 The font families suit the theme of the website and product also.
 The images are dynamic and bright, and do not clash with the site colour palette.
+The light background throughout adds to the fresh, light feel that suits the topic.

 ### **User Stories**